thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ```

-### Middleware
+#### 3- Middleware

-For Asp.NET Core, you can additionaly configure a [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.1)
+For Asp.NET Core, you can additionally (or alternatively) configure a [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.1)
-to be able to log requests that doesn't get into an action filter (i.e. request that cannot be routed, or arguments that cannot be parsed).
+to be able to log requests that doesn't get into an action filter (i.e. request that cannot be routed, etc).

 On your startup `Configure` method, call the `UseAuditMiddleware()` extension method: